oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 an HTML document response, processed by the user-agent.
-If the HTML response is served directly as the result of the redirection request, any script included in the HTML document will execute with full access to the redirection URI and the credentials it contains.
+If the HTML response is served directly as the result of the redirection request, any script included in the HTML document will execute with full access to the redirect URI and the credentials (e.g. authorization code) it contains.

 The client SHOULD NOT include any third-party scripts (e.g., third- party analytics, social plug-ins, ad networks) in the redirection